galaxyproject/training-material/topics/admin/tutorials/cvmfs/tutorial.md

 > Okay, that was completed.
 We've now installed CVMFS client onto our machine
 > and we've told it to go looking for certain repositories.
 Now to get access
 > to them.
-We'll see what's in them. uh They'll be located at slash cvmfs.
+We'll see what's in them.
+They'll be located at slash cvmfs.
 So
 > under the cvmfs directory in your root directory.
 So, we can go to that. cd
 > /
 {: .spoken data-visual="terminal" data-cmd="cd /"}

-> Do an ll.
+> Do an ls.
 You can see here there's a directory here called cvmfs.
-{: .spoken data-visual="terminal" data-cmd="ls -al"}
+{: .spoken data-visual="terminal" data-cmd="ls"}

 >  So we'll go in there and have a look and see what's in there.
 {: .spoken data-visual="terminal" data-cmd="cd /cvmfs"}